 The generic framework of the Introduction can be modified to include, for example, two research questions instead of just one.
 In such a case, both questions must follow inevitably from the previous statements, meaning that the background information leading to the second question cannot be omitted.
 Otherwise, the Introduction will get confusing, with the reader not knowing where that question comes from.

 To conclude, here is my simple but most important advice for you as a researcher preparing to write a scientific paper (or just the Introduction of a research paper) for the first time: Think your research question through precisely before trying to write it down; have in mind the reasons for exactly why you wanted to do this specific research, what exactly you wanted to find out, and how (by which methods) you did your investigation.
 If you have the answers to these questions in mind (or even better, create a comprehensive outline) before starting the paper, the actual writing process will be a piece of cake and you will finish it “like a rat up a drainpipe”!
 And hopefully with no panic attacks.

-Before submitting your master’s thesis or PhD dissertation to academic journals for publication, be sure to receive paper proofreading, thesis editing, or dissertation revision to ensure that your research writing is error-free.
+Before submitting your master’s thesis or PhD dissertation to academic journals for publication, be sure to receive proofreading services (including research paper editing, manuscript editing, thesis editing, and dissertation editing) to ensure that your research writing is error-free.
 Impress your journal editor and get into the academic journal of your choice.